 Because the crisis involves the entire sweep of the human presence on the planet, the resolution of the crisis must be equally comprehensive.
 Our understanding of the crisis and its resolution are based in ecology and contemplation: encountering our essential emptiness, having an attentive relationship with the natural world, listening in and recording natural soundscapes and radically reorienting our lives.

 We are ambassadors for two related realms: the realm of the other animals: their music, their beauty, their intelligence, their creativity, how we can live in relationship with them, how little we understand them; and the realm of silence, emptiness, deep listening, unfathomable reality, contemplation.
 These realms matter.
 They deserve our attention, even while their essence remains elusive.
 We call the conjoining of these two realms "Contemplative Ecology."
 Contemplative ecology makes possible the kind of change that is required of us now.
 It might even be the only thing that makes it possible.

-On this site you will find educational programs devoted to contemplation and the natural world, music of a Celtic flavor that draws inspiration from land and sea, a few soundscape recordings, the essays through which I attempt to communicate what I have learned from observing the natural world and dwelling in the great mystery of silence, and a blog where we share our thoughts and reflections.
+On this site you will find descriptions of educational programs devoted to contemplation and the natural world, Celtic and original music that draws inspiration from land and sea, a few soundscape recordings, the essays through which we attempt to communicate what we have learned from observing the natural world and dwelling in the great mystery of silence, and a blog where we share our thoughts and reflections.
 Our YouTube channel has also been getting more active this year.